hsu-library-project-x/citing-insights-beta/README.md

 };
 ```

-Similarly,  navigate to /client/src/ create a config **.json** file and place your ClientID into the empty field.
+Similarly,  navigate to /client/src/ create a **config.json** file and place your ClientID into the empty field.

 ```
 {